How to improve your business instantly with a few simple ideas

 A few weeks ago I looked at the older of my two apple apple trees and couldn’t believe my eyes.
 In the 30+ years we’ve lived in our house, the old tree has always produced green cooking apples… until this year that is!

 Of course your business will always surprise you too.
 But how?
 Perhaps the new project that at first you didn’t give much of a chance is starting to pay off.
-Or someone tells you they’ve read your last blog post and now want to work with you.
+Or someone tells you they’ve read your latest blog post and now want to work with you.
 (And you had been wondering whether blogging might be a waste of time!)

 Or maybe you’ve just had a brand-new idea for a product or service that you are dying to bring to fruition.
 New ideas often spring from something you or someone else has done that either has or hasn’t worked.

 Business owners who want to succeed (whatever that may mean for you) need to pay attention.
 You always want to tune in to what’s going on in your industry and with your potential customers.
 And ideally you want to be one step ahead of everyone else.
 When you’re open to all this learning, seeing ideas and opportunities will be easy!

 Do the right things to improve your business instantly